 A Suitable Degree

-Over the last few decades, the IIT-IIM nexus has embedded itself in our collective imagination.
-We examine how these prestigious technology and management institutes took on a newer significance in the post ’90s economic landscape — one fixated on material achievements as markers of success — and put the obsession with the institutes in the context of the matrimony portal IITIIMShaadi.com, which propagates a similar culture of exclusivity
+We examine how the IIT-IIM nexus took on a newer significance in the post ’90s economic landscape — one fixated on material achievements as markers of success — using the matrimony portal IITIIMShaadi.com, which propagates a similar culture of exclusivity, as a case in point

 In late March this year, a video featuring Karan Johar sitting in a bright-red armchair against a flashy backdrop — reminiscent of his popular English-language talk show Koffee With Karan — went viral.
 He spouted part of that iconic Kuch Kuch Hota Hai dialogue: “Hum ek hi baar jeete hain, ek baar marte hai, aur shaadi bhi ek hi baar karte hai.”
 (We live only once, die once, and get married only once.)